 Pastured poultry meat and eggs are a healthful alternative to conventionally produced poultry products.

 Studies have shown that eggs from pastured hens have 30% less cholesterol, 25% less saturated fat, 60% more vitamin A, 2 times more omega-3 fatty acids, 3 times more vitamin E and 7 times more beta carotene.

-In the United States, it is very hard to find organic or non-GMO corn.
-In fact, around 94% of corn produced in the US is genetically modified.
+In the United States, it is very hard to find organic or non-GMO corn or soy.
+In fact, over 90% of all corn and soy produced in the US is genetically modified.

-Also, a number of people today are allergic to corn and to meat products from animals that were fed corn.
+Also, a number of people today are allergic to corn and soy and to meat products from animals that were fed these products.

 Genetically modified organisms (GMOs) are living organisms whose genetic material has been artificially manipulated in a laboratory through genetic engineering.
 Most grains available today will contain GMOs.

 Chickens cannot survive for very long eating only grass.
 Chickens are not able to digest grass because, unlike cows, they do not have the necessary microflora populations in their digestive tracts (that is, chickens are not ruminants).
 As a result, chickens are not able to get sufficient nutrition from grass alone.
 A number of different insects that chickens will eat are attracted to grass, so they become an additional source of nutrients.

 We supplement our feathered friends with H and H Feed, a soy free, corn free, non-GMO feed.

 Humble Rooster Farm, LLC

 Serving Austin, Round Rock, Cedar Park, Leander, Georgetown, Liberty Hill, Lampasas, Burnet and Surrounding Areas